 The radiated emission from this station shall be confined to the private property where this station is authorized to operate by limiting the field strength produced at the property boundary to 100 microvolts per metre (µV/m).
 This authorization is granted on a no-interference, no-protection basis.

-If an installation’s radio transmissions are intended for reception by the general public and/or the signal is not confined to a public place, the installation must be considered a broadcasting undertaking.
-In that case, the installation’s operators are required to obtain an Industry Canada broadcasting certificate and a CRTC broadcasting licence; such installations must also use radio equipment certified under appropriate Broadcasting Equipment Technical Standards (BETS).
-However, in accordance with Industry Canada and CRTC policy, certain broadcasting undertakings may be exempted from these requirements.
-Refer to the CRTC Exemption Orders and Industry Canada’s Broadcasting Certificate-exempt Radio Apparatus List for current information.
+If an installation’s radio transmissions are intended for reception by the general public and/or the signal is not confined to a public place, the installation is considered a broadcasting undertaking.
+In that case, the installation’s operator is required to obtain an ISED broadcasting certificate and a CRTC broadcasting licence.
+Such installations must also use radio equipment certified under appropriate Broadcasting Equipment Technical Standards (BETS).
+However, in accordance with ISED and CRTC policy, certain broadcasting undertakings may be exempt from these requirements.
+Refer to the CRTC Broadcasting Exemption Orders and ISED’s Broadcasting Certificate-exempt Radio Apparatus List for detailed information.

 Low-power announcement service (LPAS) stations allow real estate agents, store owners, local authorities and others to communicate messages of an informative or commercial nature to the general public by means of ultra-low-power transmitters (e.g. “talking signs”).
-As a broadcasting service, an LPAS undertaking may require an Industry Canada broadcasting certificate and a CRTC broadcasting licence.
-However, as noted in Public Notice CRTC 2000-10, in the section “Exemption order respecting low-power radio: Ultra low-power announcement service (LPAS) undertakings,” there are conditions under which an LPAS undertaking may be exempted from the requirement to obtain a licence.
+As a broadcasting service, an LPAS undertaking may require an ISED broadcasting certificate and a CRTC broadcasting licence.
+However, as noted in Public Notice CRTC 2000-10, in the section “Exemption order respecting low-power radio: Ultra low power announcement service (LPAS) undertakings,” there are conditions under which an LPAS undertaking is exempt from the requirement to obtain a licence.

-If the LPAS radio apparatus used is certified under BETS-1, the LPAS undertaking is exempted from the requirement to obtain an Industry Canada broadcasting certificate.
+If the LPAS radio apparatus is certified under BETS-1, the LPAS undertaking is exempt from the requirement to obtain an ISED broadcasting certificate.
 If the radio apparatus is not certified under BETS-1, the operator must apply for a broadcasting certificate by following the relevant Broadcasting Procedures and Rules (i.e. BPR-1 and BPR-3).